MarioMottl/SimpleChatProgramm/README.md

 ```
 `key`, `my_msg_type`, `rcvr_msg_type` must be the same for both users to be able to chat with eachother.
+`my_msg_type` will be compared with the `rcvr_msg_type` from the other user and vice versa.
+The comparison is handled on the server itself.

 ## Example
 ```